Metastability of Logit Dynamics for Coordination Games: Introduction

-Our results show games for which regularities can be observed even in the transient phase.
-In particular, we will show that, depending on the starting profile, the dynamics rapidly reaches a distribution and remains close to this distribution for a sufficiently long time (we call such a distribution {\em metastable}).
+Our results show that there are games for which regularities can be observed even in the transient phase of the logit dynamics.
+In particular, we will show that it is often possible to identify a few probability distributions (the \emph{metastable} distributions) such that, depending on the starting profile, the dynamics quickly reach one of those distributions and remain close to that one for a long time.
 We can describe our results also in terms of the quantity of information needed to predict the status of a system that evolves in time according to the logit dynamics.
 We know that the long-term behavior of the system can be compactly described in terms of a unique distribution but we have to wait a transient phase of length equal to the mixing time.
 Thus, if the system is rapidly mixing this description is significant after a short transient phase.
 However, when the mixing time is super-polynomial this description becomes significant only after a long time.
-Our results show that for a large class of $n$-player games logit dynamics is not rapidly mixing but the profile (the strategies played by the $n$-players) can still be described with good approximation and for a super-polynomial number of steps by means of a small number of probability distributions.
+Our results show that for a large class of $n$-player games whose logit dynamics are not rapidly mixing, the behaviour of the dynamics (the strategies played by the $n$ players) can still be described with good approximation and for a super-polynomial number of steps by means of a small number of probability distributions.
 This comes at the price of sacrificing a short polynomial initial transient phase (so far we are on a par with the rapidly mixing case) and requires a few bits of information about the starting profile (this is not needed in the rapidly mixing case).